Control Towers Bring Supply Chains into Sharper Focus

 Poor supply chain visibility causes numerous issues from material shortages at plants to freight transportation budgets inflated by the overuse of expedited delivery services.

-“Moving toward the control tower concept where transportation and inventory information is available in one view,” is an antidote to these problems, says Andy Moses, senior vice president of sales and solutions, Penske Logistics.
+“Moving toward the control tower concept where transportation and inventory information is available in one view,” is an antidote to these problems, says Andy Moses, senior vice president of solutions and sales strategy, Penske Logistics.
 The antidote creates a single view of supply chain systems and data in one format “that cuts across the entire organization and allows people to access the information they need to make decisions and collaborate with other parties both internally and externally,” Moses says.

 This ability to unify enterprises around the supply chain is a key benefit that control towers bring to the table – especially in the context of enhancing supply chain visibility.
 They do this on various levels.